 And there you have it!
 A quick and easy guide to the Roman Forum in Thessaloniki and the surrounding shops, cafes, restaurants and parks.
 Check out the Urban Secrets page for more hidden gems around this neighborhood and throughout Thessaloniki!

-Location of the Roman Forum
+Location of the Roman Forum in Thessaloniki

-Getting to the Roman Forum
+Getting to the Roman Forum in Thessaloniki

 By Bus: All major bus lines run through Egnatia Street which is a minutes’ walk to the Roman Forum.
 These bus lines include: 2, 2A, 8, 10, 11, 11B, 14, 17, 22, 27, 27A, 28B, 31, 37, 78N, 83, 83B, 83M, 83T.